Laser-Space-Sharks/rubiks-cube-solver/README.md

   - On lining up the camera, libcamera-still can be used to see what the robot will see while it is scanning.
 Use this to test if the camera can see the cube, and make sure the camera is not titled, which will cause some pieces to be larger than others.

 ## Cube Representations
 You do not need to understand how the solver represents cubes internally in order to build or use the robot.
-This section is for the mildly curious, or chronically bored.
+Everything from here and onward is for the mildly curious, or chronically bored.
 To help think about colorblind notation, the standard convention we have used is to associate U, R, F, L, B, and D with Yellow, Red, Blue, Orange, Green, and White, respectively.
 However, the robot may take the cube in any orientation and this will not affect the solve.

 ### ShiftCube
 The ShiftCube is a way of representing the faces of the cube with 6 32-bit unsigned integers.
 Each piece is represented with a nibble that corresponds to the face that that piece should belong to when the cube is solved.
 The ShiftCube is colorblind, so we represent the faces by orientation.
 In this notation Up/U = 0, Right/R = 1, Front/F = 2, Left/L = 3, Back/B = 4, Down/D = 5.
 The order the pieces are stored in is depicted below.
 Note the center is redundant information because we know the center based on what face it is on.